-With credit cards like the Capital One Venture and Chase Sapphire Preferred, it’s easy to redeem accumulated miles for travel.
+With airline miles credit cards like the Capital One Venture and Chase Sapphire Preferred, it’s easy to redeem accumulated miles for travel.
 Each card has a system for essentially erasing travel-related purchases from your monthly statement.
 So why would you want to transfer credit card points to your airline miles account?

 You should opt to transfer credit card points to a participating air miles partner when the flight you want to book costs fewer miles when paid for with frequent flyer points than credit card points.
-Or when the credit card company offers additional miles when you transfer, like the Chase Sapphire Preferred.
+Or when the credit card company offers additional miles when you transfer, like the Chase Sapphire Preferred review.

-Points transferred are on a 1:1 ratio, meaning however many credit card points you have, that’s how many frequent flyer miles you’ll get.
-Do keep in mind, though, that when booking through the Chase Ultimate Rewards portal you’ll earn 25% more points than booking elsewhere with the Sapphire Preferred.
+Points transferred are on a 1:1 ratio.
+This means that however many credit card points you have, that’s how many frequent flyer miles you’ll get.
+Keep in mind that when booking through the Chase Ultimate Rewards portal, you’ll earn 25% more points than booking elsewhere with the Sapphire Preferred.
 That means in order to make a transfer of miles to an airline program worth it, the flight would have to cost at least 25% more through Chase Ultimate Rewards.

 To redeem points or transfer them, start on your Ultimate Rewards Dashboard.
 Book travel through Chase Ultimate Rewards by selecting “Redeem for travel” and you will be taken to a booking portal.
 But to transfer to Chase’s travel partners, select “Transfer your points” and choose from their list of airline and hotel partners.
 You’ll type in your frequent traveler account info and select how many points you want to transfer.
 It’s that easy.

 American Express credit cards have a larger pool of airline partnerships to choose from.
 There are more like 20 airline partners and three hotels to choose from.
 However, check carefully before transferring.
 While most programs offer a 1:1 rate, one or two, like JetBlue, offer fewer miles per credit card point.
-On the flipside, others, like Aeromexico, offer quite a few more, which makes transferring even more attractive.
+On the flip side, others, like Aeromexico, offer quite a few more, which makes transferring even more attractive.

 It’s often worth it to transfer points because Membership Rewards purchases only offer a value of 1 center per point maximum.
 Even less if you’re redeeming for any travel-related purchases other than airlines (like hotels or cruises).

 To transfer American Express points, log in to your American Express account and go to the Transfer Points page.
 You’ll have to connect your existing frequent customer program account to your American Express account, just like with Chase.
-Choose the preferred frequent customer program to which you’d like to transfer points, then follow step-by-step instructions to finish your transfer.
+Choose the preferred frequent customer program to which you’d like to transfer points.
+Then, follow the step-by-step instructions to finish your transfer.